Optimizing rodeo projection

 \section{Optimizing the random rodeo algorithm}

-The original formulation of the algorithm chose times randomly from a Gaussian distribution with some fixed RMS time for each iteration~\cite{Choi:2020pdg}.
+The original formulation of the algorithm chose times randomly from a Gaussian distribution with a predetermined standard deviation for each iteration~\cite{Choi:2020pdg}.
 We will refer to this incarnation of the rodeo algorithm as the random rodeo algorithm (RRA).
-The logic of RRA simple: there is no correlation between the times apart from that fixed by overall RMS time.
+The logic of RRA simple: there is no correlation between the times apart from that fixed by the overall standard deviation.
 Given this one might reasonably expect that all excited states will have large suppression after many iterations since one does not have coherent regions that are largely unsuppressed.

 This section will discuss how to optimize RRA to maximize suppression for minimal computational cost.
 As will be discussed in subsequent sections, there exist other ways to pick times which generically produce more suppression at less computational cost than the optimized RRA.
 But to see that, it is important to know just how well RRA can do.